A man holding a blue sponge and the text “Chlorine Shock”.

 Chlorine shock for hot tubs is a must-do task to keep your spa water clean and safe.
 Here’s a simple guide on why, when, and how to do it.

 Why is it important?
 Chlorine shock is like a superhero for your hot tub, fighting off all the gross stuff that can make your soak less enjoyable.
-It’s especially crucial after heavy use, when you’ve changed the water, or if things start looking a bit cloudy or off-color.
+It’s especially crucial after heavy use, when you’ve changed the water, or if things start looking cloudy or off-color.

 When should you shock your hot tub?
 Aim for once a week, but if your tub gets a lot of love or you’ve had a big bash, consider doing it more often.
-Here are some key times to hit that shock button:
+Here are some critical times to hit that shock button:

 • After a downpour